citusdata/citus_docs/develop/migration_mt_schema.rst

    -- ^^ note the return value of cron.schedule

-The application and other data ingestion processes should be updated to include the new column for future writes.
-(More on that in the next section.)
-Once the backfill is caught up the cron job can be disabled:
+Once the backfill is caught up, the cron job can be disabled:

 .. code-block:: postgresql

-   -- assuming 42 is the job id from before
+   -- assuming 42 is the job id returned
+   -- from cron.schedule

    SELECT cron.unschedule(42);